-VIVO is also available as a "virtual appliance", which you not need to build.
+VIVO is also available as a "virtual appliance", which you do not need to build.
 We rely on the VIVO community to create new versions of the virtual appliance, so you may not find one that contains the latest release of VIVO.
-The latest virtual appliance can be found at the download page of VIVOweb.org.
+A Vagrant virtual appliance for v1.8.1 can be found on Github.